๐ June 2026 | โ๏ธ Mitti Gold Organic | ๐๏ธ Farming

 Comparative Analysis: Organic Bio-Incense vs. Synthetic Alternatives

-In this 2000+ word analysis, we contrast the physiological and environmental impacts of our Cow Dung Guggal cups against traditional charcoal-based incense sticks.
+In this detailed analysis, we contrast the physiological and environmental impacts of our Cow Dung Guggal cups against traditional charcoal-based incense sticks.
 Synthetic dhoop sticks often use nitro-musks and phthalates as fragrance carriers.
 When burnt, these release polycyclic aromatic hydrocarbons (PAHs), which are classified as Group 2B carcinogens by the IARC.

 In contrast, the combustion of Desi Cow Dung at temperatures between 400ยฐC and 600ยฐC (typical for these cups) releases Ethylene Oxide, Propylene Oxide, and Formaldehyde in trace, beneficial amounts that act as atmospheric disinfectants.
 Laboratory tests show that burning a single Guggal Dhoop cup reduces the bacterial count in a 100 sq. ft. room by up to 94% for a duration of 4 hours.
 This makes it an essential tool for hospitals, ashrams, and urban homes suffering from high particulate matter (PM2.5) pollution.